 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Singapore Land Authority (SLA)'s score of 23 is lower than 55% of the industry.
+Singapore Land Authority (SLA)'s score of 23 is higher than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Singapore Land Authority (SLA) reported total carbon emissions of approximately 6,670,000 kg CO2e, comprising 4,240,000 kg CO2e from Scope 1 emissions and 2,674,000 kg CO2e from Scope 2 emissions.
-This represents a notable increase in emissions compared to 2022, where total emissions were about 7,000,000 kg CO2e, with Scope 1 at 3,660,000 kg CO2e and Scope 2 at 3,374,000 kg CO2e.
-SLA has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or climate pledges.
-However, they continue to monitor and report on their emissions, indicating a commitment to transparency in their environmental impact.
-The organisation's efforts include tracking their Electricity Utilisation Index (EUI), which reflects their energy efficiency in relation to emissions.
-Overall, while SLA has not established formal reduction initiatives or targets, their ongoing emissions reporting suggests a focus on understanding and potentially addressing their carbon footprint in the future.
+In 2023, the Singapore Land Authority (SLA) reported total carbon emissions of approximately 6,670,000 kg CO2e, comprising 4,240,000 kg CO2e from Scope 1 and 2,674,000 kg CO2e from Scope 2 emissions.
+This marks a notable increase from 2022, where total emissions were about 6,700,000 kg CO2e, with Scope 1 emissions at 3,660,000 kg CO2e and Scope 2 emissions at 3,374,000 kg CO2e.
+The SLA has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
+The organisation has not reported any Scope 3 emissions, indicating a focus on direct and indirect emissions from its operations.
+Overall, the SLA's emissions data reflects ongoing challenges in achieving significant reductions, highlighting the need for continued efforts in sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents